How To Run a Lean Startup: What Does It Mean To Be ‘Lean’

 Both aim to streamline workflow.
 Agile does this through its documented system and sprint-based working cycles.
 Lean is instead about an overhaul of how a company thinks of its processes - too much work in progress, task-switching and manual work if automated alternatives exist would all be classed as waste in a Lean organisation.

 However, where Agile may be the better ‘system’ for software development teams who need a refined, robust way of managing a project, Lean as a methodology is arguably the easier system to introduce to a business - especially startups who have not yet established their way of working or corporate culture.

 Lean startups combine Lean methodology with startup culture.
 The term was coined in 2011 by Eric Ries in his book, The Lean Startup.
 They are a new generation of startup businesses that exist mainly as a result of the massive rate of failure for new businesses.
 In a world where 75%+ of startups fail in their first year, Lean principles have given startups a whole new way to work.

-Traditionally, a startup would work on its product and hone it to completion before launching – then wonder why they failed to attract customers after nobody purchased it.
+Traditionally, a startup would work on its product and hone it to completion before launching - then wonder why it failed to attract customers after nobody purchased it.
 Why did they fail?

 Because they’d already committed heavy budgets and time to a product that was built solely on assumptions and guesswork.
 They did not have the proof that users would enjoy the product - or even that they wanted it.

 The main difference between most startups and other businesses is that ‘startup’ generally applies solely to companies that launch something unique/untested.
 Other businesses such as a café or barber have a certain level of market confidence - they know people need to eat or get their hair cut.
 So many startups crash and burn because they do nothing about this gap of knowledge - they just assume their product will work and press on with it without user research.